 Old Urine Smells

-How to Stop Your Cat Peeing Outside the Litter Box
+How to Stop Inappropriate Litter Box Behavior

-- If your cat is older or has trouble with stairs, make sure the is a box on each level of your home.
+- If your cat is older or has trouble with stairs, make sure there's a box on each level of your home.
 The litter box should be easy for your senior cat to get into.
 Consider getting a shallow cat box or placing a ramp at the entrance of the box.

 - Find a good cat litter that your cat likes.
-Ideally, choose an unscented scoopable litter that cats love, such as Dr. Elsey's Cat Attract.
+Ideally, choose an unscented, scoopable litter that cats love, such as Dr. Elsey's Cat Attract.